Driscoll's

-Driscoll's is a California-based seller of fresh strawberries and other berries.
+Driscoll's, Inc. is a California-based seller of fresh strawberries and other berries.
 It is a fourth-generation family business that has been in the Reiter and Driscoll families since the late 1800s.
-In 2017, it controlled roughly one-third of the $6 billion U.S. berry market.
+In 2017, it controlled roughly one-third of the $6 billion U.S. berry market, and is the world's largest berry company as of 2024.
 Headquartered in Watsonville, California, Driscoll's develops proprietary breeds of berries and then licenses them exclusively through approved growers.

 History

 Early 1900s, foundation and the Banner Strawberry

 The origin of Driscoll's dates back to the late 1800s.
 In 1849, a butcher from Alsace settled in California and eventually farmed near Watsonville.
 The butcher's son, J.E.
 "Ed" Reiter and Reiter's brother-in-law, R. F. "Dick" Driscoll, began growing strawberries in the region.
 It was the beginning of what has been referred to as "the California strawberry gold rush."

 During a meeting between Thomas Loftus, Driscoll, and Reiter, the three formed a partnership to protect and promote strawberries in the Sweetbriar community in northern Shasta County, California.
 In 1902, the partners began promoting the strawberries in San Francisco markets by wrapping every crate in paper ribbon.
 The marketing strategy earned the strawberry variety the name "Banner" due to the large strawberry printed on the banner of each crate.

 Driscoll's was officially founded in 1904, known at the time as Banner Berry Farm's Brand.
 They secretly kept Loftus as their supplier and also planted the Banner variety of berries exclusively.
 The company was the sole supplier of the Banner variety until Reiter formed an outside partnership in 1916 to market the Banner Berry plant.
 After twenty-years in business, the Banner variety was infected by the spread of a viral infection and Driscoll's began breeding and releasing new varieties of berries.
 The new varieties were developed by Harold Thomas and Earl Goldsmith from the University of California, Berkeley.